 Rainbow has a tool for extracting terms from a set of content based on the number of occurrences.
 You also have a set of options you can define to help limit the list to the most relevant terms (see below).

 Once you acquire the term list, you can sort through and look for the terms that would be most helpful in a glossary.
-Try and focus on terminology that could have multiple meanings, technical in nature or could have various meanings.
+Try and focus on terminology that could have multiple meanings, are technical in nature, or could have various meanings.

 Create proper translation (with context)